-During the period all Key Management Personnel (KMP) and directors of Aeeris Limited were engaged on fixed remuneration consultancy agreements for the provision of services with no performance incentives apart from options issued to directors and employees as part of the IPO.
+All Key Management Personnel (KMP) and directors of Aeeris Limited were engaged on fixed remuneration consultancy agreements for the provision of services with no performance incentives.
 The Board of Aeeris Ltd believes, given the size and operations of the Company during the period, that the remuneration policy was appropriate.
-All KMP and directors receive options as part of the IPO and are large shareholders in the Company in their own right, providing them with appropriate incentives for outstanding performance.
+All KMP and directors are large shareholders in the Company in their own right, providing them with appropriate incentives for outstanding performance.